Print Location: Main Reference PS129 .A55

 Dates of Coverage: 1827-1998

-Features more than 170 wide-ranging periodicals by and about African Americans.
-Published in 26 states, the publications include academic and political journals, commercial magazines, institutional newsletters, organizations' bulletins, annual reports and other genres.
+More than 170 periodicals by and about African Americans, published in 26 states.
+Includes academic and political journals, commercial magazines, institutional newsletters, bulletins, annual reports and more.

 The American Verse Project is a collaborative project between the University of Michigan Humanities Text Initiative (HTI) and the University of Michigan Press.
 The project is assembling an electronic archive of volumes of American poetry prior to 1920.